jmsdnns/blag/content/tech/eyes/index.md

 eyes <target> -p 22,80,8000-8099,443,8443,3000-3443
 ```

 Let's start with the easiest case: no ports specified by user.

+### No Input

 We can use Rust syntax for a range to build a list of numbers between 1 and 1024: `1..=1024`.

 ```rust
 fn parse_ports(ports_arg: String) -> Vec<u16> {